Audio Function

 • Features:

-• It has a relatively high latency, but the audio is stable, making it suitable for environments with unstable networks.
+• Has a relatively high latency, but the audio is stable, making it suitable for environments with unstable networks.

 3.offload0.monitor

-• offload0.monitor is used to record the audio output of offload0 Sink, that is, to record the compressed audio (such as MP3, AAC) of the hardware unloading.
+• offload0.monitor is used to record the audio output of offload0 Sink, that is, to record the compressed audio (such as MP3, AAC) processed via hardware offload.

 • Features: